davidbraginsky/Order-Management-System/README.md

 ### Usefull resources

+### Todo

+- orders can be filtered by
+  - bar
+  - date
+  - completed status

 ### Bugs

 - when additional rows are added to order form and only then begun to be fullfilled order form crashes
+- make animation when order was succesfull
+- make checks that order is completed before sending to DB
+- make styles for responsive
+- add loader while data is fetched

 ## Author